CollierCZ/collier.cz/svelte/README.md

 npm i
 ```

-Then get the dev server started and open:
+Then get the development server started and open:

 ```bash
 npm run dev -- --open